 All areas of the drawing need to be given equal treatment and attention.
 Don’t allow for one area to be ignored or for another to be finished before the others.
 All of the parts of the drawing should be developed at the same level of completion at all times.
 Keep your eye alert and active while physically moving your hand around the page.

-This charcoal drawing tutorial I did shows the entire process of creating a portrait drawing in charcoal from direct observation. (see below) The initial part of sketching in this drawing seen in this tutorial follows the basic principles of gesture drawing.
-Our Art Supply encyclopedia provides videos with detailed explanations of charcoal drawing tools.
+This charcoal drawing tutorial I did shows the entire process of creating a portrait drawing in charcoal from direct observation.
+The initial part of sketching in this drawing seen in this tutorial follows the basic principles of gesture drawing.